 - Usually between -58° to 5°F (or -50° to -15°C)

-If lab specimens need to be stored frozen, they require ultra-low freezers capable of reaching ≤ -70°C or ≤ -94°F, and will require dry ice for shipping.
+If lab specimens need to be frozen, they require ultra-low freezers capable of reaching ≤-70°C or ≤-94°F and will require dry ice for shipping.

-Packages containing dry ice must have the Class 9, Miscellaneous Dangerous Goods hazard label, the required UN1845 label, the quantity of dry ice included listed, and should be designed and constructed so as to prevent the buildup of pressure and to allow the release of gas that could rupture the packaging.
+Packages containing dry ice must have the Class 9, Miscellaneous Dangerous Goods hazard label, the required UN1845 label, and the quantity of dry ice included listed.
+They should also be designed and constructed to prevent the buildup of pressure and allow the release of gas that could rupture the packaging.